deannagelosi/shelving/README.md

 # todo

-## Demo (Wednesday, 4/10): Full Slice

-- improving dots, grow algorithm
+## Software Test (Thursday, 4/18): Advanced UI Features

+### Import and Export

+- **turn on input objects**
+- **export and import solution**
+- save objects for future use

+### Generation

+#### Automata

+- **dots along border first**
+- **terminate when hitting an existing line (save to allDots each automaton's dots)**
+- **merge parallel lines**
+  - when using this.addDot, ask "is this new dot that was just added 1 away from an existing dot?"
+  - Solution Method 1: if it is, add that neighboring dot to the automaton dots array as well, return false
+  - Solution Method 2: if that is to simple and doesn't work, we can look for "running parallel", ie next to a dot 2 in a row, etc"
+- sometimes objects bisected
+- unnecessary turns
-- console.log solution
+- shelf merge

+#### Annealing

 - steadily raise temperature if can't solve

-## Demo Notes

-- example boolean (sketch.js)
-- show boards boolean (Case.js)
-- example coords (Solution.js)

-## Software Test (Thursday, 4/18): Advanced UI Features

-- seed at each shape, one left and one right
-- object input
-- re-anneal button
-- export button to JSON
-- terminate when hitting an existing line (save to allDots each automaton's dots)

-- outcast objects, but important!
-- thought process of collecting objects, exploring combinations
-- make 30 cases digital designs
-- top 5, render in location

-- UI improvements
 - center of mass: another scoring mechanism
-- load JSON
-  - check solution.txt for bugs
-- select from list of objects
-- is counting 8's encouraging narrow solutions? (optional)
-  - less cells added when growing narrow
+- score for clusters of numbers, not just 8s
 - random 1/6th option is move a shape to a new random position?
 - score on "spread out-ness" so it tends to move towards each other rather than away?
   - weight heavier when temp is high
 - grid-based, non-rectangular perimeters
   - doesn't change in size (v1)

+### UI Design

+- **expand canvas for entire UI**
+- **turn off numbers**
+- **grid paper colors**
+- select from list of objects
+- overall design
+- buttons
+  - reanneal
+  - **import solution**
+  - **export solution**
+  - export SVG of grid

+### README

+- outcast objects, but important!
+- thought process of collecting objects, exploring combinations
+- make 30 cases digital designs
+- top 5, render in location

 ## Fabrication Test (Thursday, 4/25): Fabrication Features